The Sterling Kitchen

 Sterling College has the country’s top college food system according to The Real Food Challenge, a nationwide initiative to make campus food more local, healthful, and sustainable.

 We grow 30 percent of our own food using no pesticides or chemical fertilizers.

 Sterling College sources 54% of our food locally, either from large farms within a 150-mile radius or from small farms within 250 miles.

 When you fill your plate at Sterling College, you won’t be greeted with the same-old, same-old.
-Each week the kitchen designs a new menu based on the seasonal and local availability of ingredients.
-This revolutionary approach to menu design not only keeps our student cooks on their toes, it is the most sustainable way to support local economies and decrease our carbon “foodprint” when sourcing and ordering products.
+For each 5-week academic block, the kitchen will design a new menu, keeping in mind the seasonal and local availability of ingredients.
+This approach to menu design is the most sustainable way to support local economies and decrease our carbon “foodprint” when sourcing and ordering products.